STealthy-and-haSTy/SubliNet/README.md

 available.
 Similarly, when new hosts are added, they are seamlessly integrated with the existing mesh.

-Currently apart from some low level protocol messages, the only messages that are transmitted across are messages that transmit the clipboard information to all other instances whenever text is copied or pasted.
+Currently, low level protocol messages are exchanged, along with:

+- the contents of the clipboard whenever a copy or cut operation happens; on the receiving end, this text is placed on the clipboard and also added to the paste history.

+- on connect, the clipboard history is synced to the remote end (if enabled).

 This could be extended to other information as well, such as gathering file names, file contents or even controlling remote aspects of Sublime.

 # Networking